Influencers, you need to step back and see your social media creation as one part of your art.

 “I have to take breaks from social media often,” Garcia explained via email.
 “There’s such a burnout that happens when your headspace is constantly filled with: ‘How many likes did this get?, What was the reach?, Why is someone else growing 10 times faster than me?’.”

-The Arizona-native is aware that she should not compare the beginning of her blogging career to someone else’s middle.
+The Arizona-native is aware that she should not compare the beginning of her blogging career to other another influencers middle.
 “I’m doing the best I can and comparing myself to others never helps and always hurts.”

 To ensure she is using social media in a healthy manner, she and her husband have implemented a “no technology during meals or bedtime” rule.
 She has also identified specific times for working on content development.
 “My best advice is to create boundaries for yourself.
 If you become consumed by social media, your mental health and family life will suffer.
 It’s just not worth it.”

 John Hill has boundless energy.
-He’s a skateboarder and an illustrator.
+He’s a skateboarder an illustrator and an influencer.
 He recently launched, Intro 2 Anime, a podcast with his brother and also has a YouTube following of 711,000 subscribers and growing.
 His full-time gig is creating content for his YouTube channel.

 John compares too much social media to watching too much Netflix, or eating too much ice cream, likening that it makes your mind and body feel ‘muddy and layered with sprinkles of insecurity.’